-The phrase “Life is Good” might just sound like “Life is Gourd” with a mouthful of these delicious breakfast cookies.
+The phrase “Life is Good” might just sound like “Life is Gourd” with a mouthful of these delicious Pumpkin Nut Breakfast Cookies.
 I look forward to the influx of pumpkin and fall foods in the grocery stores and autumn vegetables and fruits in my CSA box.
 I have even been known on occasion to call Trader Joe’s inquiring when they expect their fall items to arrive.

 Pumpkins happen to be one of the older domesticated plants dating back to 7500 -5000 years BCE.
 While they are native to North America, pumpkins are enjoyed and cultivated worldwide.
-In fact, my home state of Illinois, grows the most US pumpkins and is home to the “Pumpkin Capital of the World” in the city of Morton where Libby’s pumpkin factory is located.
+In fact, my home state of Illinois, grows the most US pumpkins.
+Morton, IL claims the title of the “Pumpkin Capital of the World” and is home to Libby’s pumpkin factory.
 Pumpkins take their name from the Greek word, pepon, which means a large melon.
 Over time, the word evolved into pompions and finally pumpkin.

-Today, it seems like after Labor Day there is an utter explosion of pumpkin pie spice containing items in the store and coffee shops.
-Upon entering, you can smell the warm, autumn aromas of this spice mixture.
-Pumpkin pie spice is typically a mixture of cinnamon, nutmeg, cloves, mace, and ginger and sometimes cardamon or white pepper.
-The origins of pumpkin pie spice mixture can be traced to the Dutch East India Company, when these spices from Southeast Asia began to be imported to Europe.
+Today after Labor Day, the stores and coffee shops explode with pumpkin pie spice containing items.
+Upon entering, the warm, autumn aroma of spice permeates the store.
+Pumpkin pie spice, typically a mixture of cinnamon, nutmeg, cloves, mace, and ginger, but sometimes contains cardamon or white pepper.
+The origins of pumpkin pie spice mixture date back to the Dutch East India Company, when spices from Southeast Asia began to be imported to Europe.
 Like most cooks, I love adding these spices to baked goods!

 This recipe is packed with whole grain rolled outs, pecans, walnuts, pumpkin puree, dried currants, spices, and sweetened with just enough brown sugar.
-Breakfast cookies are so convenient for those rushed mornings or a perfect after school snack.
-Adding chocolate chips will definitely elevate these to dessert level.
+Breakfast cookies provide a convenient solution for those rushed mornings or a perfect after school snack.
+Adding chocolate chips definitely elevates these to dessert level.
 We love to serve these cookies warm with a drizzle of maple cream or honey.
 The best part, aside from eating them, is that the recipe comes together in one bowl and cooks in 18 minutes!

 Pumpkin Nut Breakfast Cookies